Schizophrenia: Society and culture

-In the United States, the annual cost of schizophrenia – including direct costs (outpatient, inpatient, drugs, and long-term care) and non-healthcare costs (law enforcement, reduced workplace productivity, and unemployment) – was estimated at $62.7 billion for the year 2002.
-(Note: A 2007 review stated that the 2002 estimate was still the best available, and a 2018 review cited the same $62.7 billion.)
-In the UK the cost in 2016 was put at £11.8 billion per year with a third of that figure directly attributable to the cost of hospital, social care and treatment.

 Stigma

 John Nash, an American mathematician and joint recipient of the 1994 Nobel Memorial Prize in Economic Sciences, had schizophrenia.
 His life was the subject of the 1998 book, A Beautiful Mind, by Sylvia Nasar.

 In 2002, the term for schizophrenia in Japan was changed from (精神分裂病, seishin-bunretsu-byō) to (統合失調症, tōgō-shitchō-shō) to reduce stigma and confusion with "multiple personalities".
 The new name, also interpreted as "integration disorder", was inspired by the biopsychosocial model.
 A similar change was made in South Korea in 2012 to attunement disorder.

-Stigma may prevent further research and treatment as in history treated some in the past invariably worse to recovery.
+Stigma may prevent further research and treatment by influencing provider bias and avoidance of treatment in patients due to past criminalization.

 Cultural depictions

 Media coverage, especially movies, reinforce the public perception of an association between schizophrenia and violence.
 A majority of movies have historically depicted characters with schizophrenia as criminal, dangerous, violent, unpredictable and homicidal, and depicted delusions and hallucinations as the main symptoms of schizophrenic characters, ignoring other common symptoms, furthering stereotypes of schizophrenia including the idea of a split personality.

-The book A Beautiful Mind chronicled the life of John Forbes Nash who had been diagnosed with schizophrenia and won the Nobel Memorial Prize in Economic Sciences.
-The book was made into a film with the same name; an earlier documentary film was A Brilliant Madness.
+The book A Beautiful Mind chronicled the life of John Forbes Nash who had been diagnosed with schizophrenia, and won the Nobel Memorial Prize in Economic Sciences.
+The book was made into a film with the same name in 2001.
+Another documentary film, made in 2002, was A Brilliant Madness.

 In the UK, guidelines for reporting conditions and award campaigns have shown a reduction in negative reporting since 2013.

 In 1964 a case study of three males diagnosed with schizophrenia who each had the delusional belief that they were Jesus Christ was published as The Three Christs of Ypsilanti; a film with the title Three Christs was released in 2020.

+Systemic influences

+In 2002, US healthcare and societal spending related to schizophrenia was estimated at US$62.7 billion, covering direct treatment costs alongside broader economic factors such as unemployment and modeled workplace productivity impacts.
+(Note: A 2007 review stated that the 2002 estimate was still the best available, and a 2018 review cited the same $62.7 billion.)
+In the UK, annual expenditures reached £11.8 billion in 2016, with roughly a third funding hospital, social care, and clinical treatment.